OutOfSyncStudios/uriel/README.md

 Shuts down the Uriel StatsD agent

 ## Why the name?
 The name [Uriel](https://en.wikipedia.org/wiki/Uriel) is associated with Abrahamic religions for the Archangel which represents the light of the divine and as one who had dominion over another type of angel, the Gregori (i.e. The Watcher).
-The name was chosen both because of its association with illuminating dark places and watcher things, as these concepts have overlap with systems monitoring.
+The name was chosen both because of its association with illuminating dark places and watching things, as these concepts have overlap with systems monitoring.